Worcestershire has some stunning countryside and a fantastic diversity of wildlife.

 56% of our species in the UK have declined over the past 50 years.
 Road and other developments, insensitive land management and lack of funding have created barriers between natural spaces and led to less room for wildlife.

 Our work to save wild places, manage land for wildlife and engage people with the natural world is vitally important.
 For over 50 years, Worcestershire Wildlife Trust has demonstrated what can be achieved directly or by influencing the actions of others.

 Thanks to the support of our members, we're able to protect the land that we own as well as work with land managers across the county to help improve habitats for wildlife.

 Bigger, better, more joined up

 Our 80 amazing nature reserves provide some of Worcestershire’s most important homes for wildlife and cover around 0.5% of the county.
-However, protected reserves alone are not enough if nature is to thrive going forward.
-Nature reserves need to be connected by green corridors, so wildlife populations can survive and thrive - we call this a 'Living Landscape'.
+However, protected reserves alone are not enough to help nature bounce back.
+Nature reserves need to be connected by green corridors so that wildlife populations can survive and thrive - we call this a 'Living Landscape'.
 To achieve this, we try to make our sites:

 expand natures reserves or work with neighbouring landowners